Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Wouldn’t it be great to whack a virtual bat or kick meteors before they fall to Earth in order to keep fit?
 We certainly think so!

 The good news is, you can actually try it out here in the UK – along with other countries including France, Spain, Germany, Benelux, Canada, China, and Thailand after their partnership with Valo Motion and Entre-Prises.
+These touch screens support multi-user engagement, allowing several people to interact at once using multiple fingers for complex gestures and gameplay.
 Pretty nifty, eh?

 Gaming combined with fitness is always sure to be a winner, and we’d personally love to give this a try – doesn’t it look fun?!